paterit/django-microservice-template/docs/source/technical/install_and_config.rst

     make logs-https

-Both web application's logs and Nginx' logs are transported to log collector container (ELK stack).
-You can analyze and watch them through `Kibana web intrface <http://127.0.0.1:5601/>`_.
+Both web application's logs and Nginx' logs are transported to logs collector container (ELK stack).
+You can analyze and watch them through `Kibana web interface <http://127.0.0.1:5601/>`_.
-Idea of delivering logs to logs collector is to have volume container for each application which logs should be transmitted to logs collector.
+The idea of delivering logs to the logs collector is to have a volume container for each application which logs should be transmitted to the logs collector.
 Application is writing the logs to that container and in the same time the logs are delivered to stdout to transfer them to docker.
-From docker logs are shipped to Logstash with Logspout containter.
+From docker logs are shipped to Logstash with Logspout container.

 Monitoring